 Current Council Members:

-Melissa is a sophomore at AU.
+Melissa is a junior at AU.
 She lived in Montreal, Canada until she was 10, but has lived in suburban Philadelphia for the last 9 years.
 She is a proud Canadian/American dual citizen.
 She is an enthusiastic hockey fan and a mega bookworm.
 Melissa is passionate about community service and loves learning about different communities and individuals.
 She loves talking to people and learning about how different communities work and how different people live.
 She is involved with Women's Initiative at AU.
 She is excited to be on the Eagle Endowment Council and is looking forward to a great year.